pnp/sp-dev-fx-webparts/samples/react-azure-devops-tasks/README.md

 ## Minimal Path to Awesome

-- Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-flow-button) then unzip it)
+- Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-azure-devops-tasks) then unzip it)
-- From your command line, change your current directory to the directory containing this sample (`react-flow-button`, located under `samples`)
+- From your command line, change your current directory to the directory containing this sample (`react-azure-devops-tasks`, located under `samples`)
 - in the command-line run:
   - `npm install`
   - `gulp serve`